-Belize today is a melting pot of cultures consisting of the Maya, Mestizo, Garifuna, Creole, Mennonite, Spanish and English who all live in harmony among each other.
+Belize today is a melting pot of cultures consisting of the Maya, Mestizo, Garifuna, Creole, Mennonite, Spanish and English who all live among each other.
 The Maya were here long (since 2500BC) before the Spaniards came to our shores.
-It is estimated that as many as 400,000 to 1,000,000 Maya inhabited the country at one time, which is more people than we have in Belize now!
+It is estimated that as many as 400,000 to 1,000,000 Maya inhabited the country at one time, which is more people than inhabit Belize now!

 The Maya knew how to use and make all they needed from the forests around them.
 This traditional knowledge was handed down from generation to generation as part of their cultural identity.
 For the Maya this meant knowing how to survive from the forests, pray to the gods, heal the sick and make household items from the earth’s soil.
 Some practices are still used today mainly by the older inhabitants but most of it is being lost since younger generations seem to be uninterested in these practices.

 William Mesh is Belize Botanic Gardens’ medicinal plant expert.
-Walk with him through our Plants of the Maya medicine trail and learn about how native plants have been used used by the native people of Belize You’ll see what plants were used for clothes, storage, tools, building, ritual and medicine.
+We offer walk with him through our Plants of the Maya medicine trail.
+You can learn about the native plants, ad how they have been used by the native people of Belize.
+You’ll see what plants were used for clothes, storage, tools, building, ritual and medicine.

-Our traditional Maya House is built from sustainably harvested materials grown on the property and is modeled on the house where Mr. Mesh grew up.
+Our traditional Maya House is built from sustainable harvested materials grown on the property and is modeled on the house where Mr. Mesh grew up.

 Plants of the Maya – Culantro